sdziallas/comp55/docs/labs/13-Refact.md

 I'm not a big fan of ```if``` statements.
 If statements are often overused, especially by budding programmers.
-The most common issue I encounter with 55 students is their justification for an if statement that subsequently mutates into many ```if``` statements, when in fact if they re-thought their logic they most likely would need only one or two.
+One of the common issues is using too many ```if``` statements, when in fact you would only need one or two.
 This becomes very egregious when the ```if``` statements then lead to code that looks mostly the same in the different sections of the if statement, resulting in the loss of many kittens from all the copying and pasting that is being done.